-I evaluated a few dozen protein powders suitable for those who are lactose intolerant, and in this article I share what I consider are the best products currently available.
+For this article I went searching for the best lactose free protein powder.
+I evaluated a few dozen candidates suitable for those who are lactose intolerant, and in this article I share what I consider are the best products currently available.

 Five are vegan (plant-based) and one is an egg-white powder.